 o Ages 30 to 65, every three years or every five years if co-tested with HPV

 o Over age 65, may consider discontinuing if negative pap tests for 10 years.
 Consult with your physician to determine an appropriate decision for you.

 - Begins at age 50 (earlier than 50 if there is a family history of colon cancer or specific personal history of colonic polyps and certain inflammatory bowel disease

 o Repeat every 10 years if no polyps are found

 o Or, repeat every five years if there is a family history of colon cancer or a personal history of polyps

 o Some people may require more frequent screenings as directed by a physician

 - For men of average risk, consider testing between the ages of 55 and 69.
 Patients should discuss the risks and benefits of testing with their physician.

 - For men of higher risk (African American men or any man with a family history of prostate cancer), screening can begin before the age of 55 and decisions should be individualized.

-Debbie Campbell, RN, MSN, Cancer Screening Nurse Navigator, assists residents at Beebe Healthcare’s Tunnell Cancer Center.
+Debbie Campbell, RN, MSN, Cancer Screening Nurse Navigator, works with Beebe Oncology Services patients.
 She has served as a nurse for more than 20 years in a variety of patient care, nursing education, and leadership roles.
 Her primary focus is on improving survival through early diagnosis and treatment.
 She does this by encouraging people throughout the community to have cancer screenings done in compliance with American Cancer Society guidelines.
 She educates people about the importance of screenings for colon, breast, prostate, and cervical cancers.
-When necessary, she helps people access financial, transportation, translation and other related resources.
+She works with patients to help them access health screenings.